Fat-tailed gerbil

 The fat-tailed gerbil (Pachyuromys duprasi), also called the duprasi gerbil or doop, is a rodent belonging to the subfamily Gerbillinae.
-It is the only member of the genus Pachyuromys.
-These rodents are the most docile species of the gerbil subfamily.
-Fat-tailed gerbils have been available on the pet market for decades, but in the 21st century breeders can be hard to find.
-They are sometimes considered as pocket pets.
+It is the only species in the genus Pachyuromys.
+They are frequently kept as pets.

 Other common English names are: fat-tailed jird, fat-tailed rat, and beer mat gerbil.

 Description

 The fat-tailed gerbil is a medium-sized gerbil.
 Its body length is about 10 cm, with a tail length of about 5 cm.
 The hair at the back and the head is yellow-coloured, with a dark grey base and a small black tip.
 The belly is white.
 Fat-tailed gerbils weigh between 22 and 45 g in the wild, but in captivity can weigh between 55 and 82 g.
 Their body is round and somewhat flattened.
 They have no clear neck and a very sharp face, with large oval-shaped black eyes.
-The ears are positioned quite low, which gives the fat-tailed gerbil a fox-like head.
-The legs are comparatively short for a gerbil.
-They look similar to a dwarf hamster, but unlike a hamster they have a pointed snout and a fat, almost bald, club-shaped tail from which they get their common name of 'fat-tailed gerbil'.
+They look similar to a dwarf hamster, but unlike a hamster they have a pointed snout and a fat, almost bald, club-shaped tail.
 The fat-tailed gerbil stores fat in its tail in the same way that the camel stores fat in its hump.
-A healthy fat-tailed gerbil should have a nicely rounded tail.

-Lifespan

-Captive specimens of the fat-tailed gerbil have an average life span of between 2 and 4 years – although a possible lifespan as long as 7 years has been suggested in some reports.
-In the wild, they are unlikely to reach this age.
+Captive specimens of the fat-tailed gerbil have an average life span of between 2 and 4 years.